Today I am publishing my 2016 Integrity Report.

 - How can I set a higher standard in the future?

-1. What are the core values that drive my life?
+1. What are the core values that drive my life and work?

-- Am I learning new things and exploring new places, and experimenting with new ideas?
+- Am I learning new things, exploring new places, and experimenting with new ideas?

 - Am I questioning my limiting beliefs and trying to overcome them?